Venous disease impacts thousands in San Diego county

 Treating venous diseaseDeveloping an effective treatment plan begins with a clear determination of where the problem originates.
 Think of your leg veins as a large tree.
 The trunk is the greater saphenous vein, the branches are bulging veins, and twigs are reticular and spider veins.
 Dr. Lloyd finds the source of the problem, and recommends appropriate treatment ranging from conventional sclerotherapy to chemical ablation and advanced laser techniques.
 Dr. Lloyd is a diplomate of the American Board of Venous and Lymphatic Medicine and is an elected member of the American Society for Laser Medicine and Surgery, utilizing her skills in laser and energy-based technologies for excellence in patient care.

-The first step toward managing venous disease, for more comfortable and attractive legs, is a call to Skin & Vein Institute in Encinitas, CA – (760) 642-6674
+The first step toward managing venous disease, for more comfortable and attractive legs, is a call to Skin & Vein Institute in Encinitas, CA. If you are a new patient, contact us at (760) 642-6674.
+If you are an existing patient, reach us at (760) 452-2080.

 Meet Dr. Amanda LloydDR.
 AMANDA LLOYD HAS BEEN SERVING HER PATIENTS MORE THAN 15 YEARS.